Understanding Your Rights and Options Under the IRS Hardship Program

 Knowing these rights is the key to your success with the IRS and the Hardship Program.
 Therefore, make sure you gather all the essential information.
 Initially, you can apply for the program if you feel that you have experienced hardship.
 Such a privilege entails evaluating your financial case by a Fair IRS assessment.
 Transparency and fairness are crucial to a taxation process where everyone is treated equally.
 A fair and transparent process takes into account all relevant circumstances.

 In addition, if your application is unapproved, you still have the chance for the next step: appealing the decision.
 This is a crucial one, as it is not only a complaint channel for unsatisfied choices but also a path where you can contest a decision you don’t believe it is not reflecting your financial condition.
-All along the way, you also have the option to pursue help from an adviser, either a tax advocate, an accountant, or a lawyer with a tax specialty.
+All along the way, you also have the option to pursue help from an adviser, either a tax advocate who can give you tax advice, an accountant, or a lawyer with a tax specialty.
+The tax regulations are not the same in all countries.
+USA has its own regulations and in Malta for example, you will get the different tax advice than you will get in the USA.

 Navigating the Application Process